 Document status: ⚠️ DRAFT

-[!CAUTION] This is The CPAN Security Group recommended reading list.
+[!CAUTION] This is the CPAN Security Group recommended reading list.
 If you have any additions or improvements, please open an issue, citing this page.

 Software Bills of Materials (SBOM)